Accelize/apyfal/docs/index.rst

   function in a hybrid multi-cloud environment.
 + The configuration and the provisioning is generated for the FPGA cloud context.
-+ Apyfal can perform acceleration directly on cloud storage files.
++ Apyfal can perform acceleration directly on cloud storage objects.
 + Don't like Python ?
 Use the REST API and generate a client in any language.

 **All the accelerated functions**